 Hearing Aids or Tests.
-Hearing aids.
-Routine hearing tests, except as specifically provided under the "Preventive Care Services" provisions of MEDICAL CARE THAT IS COVERED.
+Hearing aids, including bone-anchored hearing aids.
+Routine hearing tests, except as specifically provided under the "Hearing Aid Services" and "Preventive Care Services" provisions of MEDICAL CARE THAT IS COVERED.

 Optometric Services or Supplies.
 Optometric services, eye exercises including orthoptics.
 Routine eye exams and routine eye refractions, except when provided as part of a routine exam under the "Preventive Care Services" provision of MEDICAL CARE THAT IS COVERED.
 Eyeglasses or contact lenses, except as specifically stated in the "Prosthetic Devices" provision of MEDICAL CARE THAT IS COVERED.